conversayShawn/reporters/readMe.md

 ### Final thoughts:
 Pros:
 - Simple to install
-- Can run multiple specs without needing additional plugins or tools
+- Needs additional plugins to combine specs in to single report